acamilo/RobotInterfaceBoard/README.md

 https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/mac.md

-# Development Of your code
+# Development of your code

-Open Arduino IDE and Select your board:
+After your Arduino is installed and the ESP32 toolchain is up and running, open Arduino IDE and Select your board:

 ```
 Tools->Board->ESP32 Dev Module